Code-the-Dream-School/python-200/lessons/03_ML_classification/03_decision_trees.md

 preds_digits_tree = tree_clf.fit(X_train_d, y_train_d).predict(X_test_d)
 print("Decision Tree Accuracy (Digits):", accuracy_score(y_test_d, preds_digits_tree))
 ```

+Result- Decision Tree Accuracy (Digits): 0.825

+### What do we learn from this result?

+When we trained the Decision Tree on the simple Iris dataset, it performed very well — almost perfect accuracy.

+But when we tried the **same model** on the more complex Digits dataset, accuracy dropped to around **82–83%**.
+This shows that:

+* The tree **memorized** many tiny details in the training data
+* But those details **did not apply** to the new digit images
+* So the model **struggles** when the task is harder and more varied

+This behavior is called **overfitting**:

+> The model is smart on training data…
+> but not very smart on new data.

+In real machine learning work, we want models that **generalize**, not just memorize —
+and this is exactly why we introduce **Random Forests** next.

 On the more complex **Digits** dataset, accuracy typically drops — a sign of overfitting and poorer generalization.